rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/Procedural-Geometry.md

 ![Triangle Fan](../resources/ProceduralGeometry/TriangleFan.svg)

-You can add a triangle fan using the method <xref:i5.Toolkit.Core.ProceduralGeometry.GeometryConstructor.AddTriangleFan(System.Int32, System.Int32[], System.Boolean)>
+You can add a triangle fan using the method <xref:i5.Toolkit.Core.ProceduralGeometry.GeometryConstructor.AddTriangleFan(System.Int32,System.Int32[],System.Boolean)>
 Specify the pole (the vertex which is part of all triangles) first and after that, list the vertices clockwise.

 ```[C#]